 Task Action Create To create a new dataset, right-click on a Block name and select the 'Create Simulation Dataset' option.
 The dataset is added to the end of the list of components underneath the Block name.
 Click on the button to set up the dataset on the 'Configure Simulation Data' dialog (see the Configure Simulation Data table).
 Duplicate To duplicate an existing dataset as a base for creating a new dataset, right-click on the dataset name and select the 'Duplicate' option.
 The duplicate dataset is added to the end of the list of components underneath the Block name.
-Click on the list of the dataset on the 'Configure Simulation Data' dialog (see the Configure Simulation Data table).
+Click on the button to edit the dataset on the 'Configure Simulation Data' dialog (see the Configure Simulation Data table).
 Delete To remove a dataset that is no longer required, right-click on the dataset and select the 'Delete Dataset' option.
-Set Default To set the default dataset used by a SysMLSimClass when used as a property type or inherited (and when there is more than one dataset), right-click on the dataset and select the 'Set as Default' option.
-The name of the default dataset is highlighted in bold.
-The properties used by a model will use this default configuration unless the model overrides them explicitly.